Clemente Formation

 The Clemente Formation is a geologic formation composed of 210 m of Ediacaran siltstone, sandstone, quartzite, conglomerate, and minor dolomite.
-It is exposed in the exposed in the area of Cerro Rajon south of Caborca, northern Sonora, Mexico.
+It is exposed in the area of Cerro Rajon south of Caborca, northern Sonora, Mexico.
 It contains an oolitic dolomite marker bed correlated with the Johnnie Formation in Death Valley, California, and preserves an isotopic record of the Shuram excursion.

 At its type section, the Clemente Formation consists of 210.3 m of siltstone, sandstone, quartzite, conglomerate, and minor dolomite exposed in the Cerro Rajon area.
 It is named for Cerro Clemente, Sonora, which lies about 11 km south-southwest of the location of its composite type section.
 Cerro Rajon lies about 2.3 km south-southeast of the type section.

 Lithology

 At its type section, six informal stratigraphic subdivision (units) of the Clemente Formation are recognized.
 The bottommost subdivision, unit 1, consists of 63 m of pale red to grayish red siltstone to very fine grained quartzite.
 Its lowermost 15 m contains minor beds of light-brown dolomite.
 Overlying unit 1 is unit 2, which consists of 18 m of pale red, laminated and cross-bedded quartzite and granule conglomerate.
 The conglomerate of unit 2 contains mostly quartz gravel.
 Unit 3, which overlies unit 2, consists of 33 m of pale red, laminated to very thinly interbedded siltstone and very fine grained quartzite.
 Within the middle of unit 3, a layer of sandy limestone to dolomite occurs.
 Overlying unit 3 is 12.7 m of greenish gray, fine, siltstone of unit 4.
 Lying on top of unit 4, is unit 5.
 It consists of 2.6 m of very pale orange, interbedded oolitic dolomite, aphanitic dolomite, and intraclast conglomerate.
 The oolitic dolomite is a prominent regional marker bed.
 The conglomerate is composed of rounded clasts of oolitic dolomite.
 The uppermost subdivision of the Clemente Formation is unit 6.
 This unit consists of 81 m of pale red and greenish gray siltstone very fine grained sandstone which exhibits common drag marks, flute casts, and ripple marks.
 Two beds of intraclast conglomerate containing tabular siltstone clasts as large as 15 cm in length occur within its lower 30 m.